karlstolley/hci/syllabus/_projects/project-01.md

         Your commit messages should be in sentence case and begin with a verb in the imperative mood (e.g., Add..., Update..., Remove...)
       - >
+        Include a `.gitignore` file that ignores the test files from BackstopJS; you should commit only the reference images—not the images from each test run
+      - >
         Your GitHub repository must contain **only** the files and commits from this project; you are encouraged to use and further improve your HTML files from Project One, but create a brand-new repository for Project Two on your computer and on GitHub